 - Volunteer: Despite what you might think, there is lots going on around your local community at Christmas that doesn’t require you to be part of a big family.
 Volunteering in the community, at a homeless shelter or care home for example, is one of the best ways to connect with other people and boost your confidence

 - Be around people: When you’re feeling lonely, making plans can be the most difficult thing to try and do.
 But as social beings, our self-esteem receives a timely boost when we interact with each other.
 If you feel able to, put some time in with a friend you really value

 Loneliness and Bereavement at Christmas

 If you’ve suffered a loss in your family, loneliness can combine with grief to make Christmas an experience that is endured rather than enjoyed.
-Even with the support of friends and family around you, feelings of isolation and loneliness are natural and entirely normal.
+Even with the support of friends and family around you, feelings of isolation, loneliness, and not wanting to do anyhting, are natural and entirely normal.

 Around Christmas time, the constant reminders we see, from Christmas trees in the windows of neighbours to special episodes of our favourite TV shows, only serve as reminders of your loss and bring back feelings of pain.

 Be it a recent or long-term loss, there are things you can try to incorporate into your Christmas routine that could help you to navigate through an incredibly tough period: